What Can You Do If You Can’t Afford Your Mortgage Payments?

 Selling your home will be able to help you pay off your home loan and get the bank manager off your back.

-House prices have been going up pretty steadily in recent years, especially in the Klang Valley.
+While the current house prices are not the highest, but generally prices for properties in the Klang Valley are holding steady.
 Hence, selling your home will mostly likely be able to cover your loan and may even get you some cash to help stabilise your finances.

 Regardless of the reason for your mortgage anxiety, take immediate action before it becomes insurmountable.
 The longer you wait, the fewer options you will have.
 You can always contact professional debt advisors, such as Credit Counselling and Debt Management Agency.